cassgvp/WIN-Open-Neuroimaging-Community/docs/open-life-science/call-notes/call-notes-wk12-Naomi-report-and-pres.md

 - https://www.cscce.org/get-involved/community-calls/

-- Debreif with Naomi at end of the program.
+- Debrief with Naomi at end of the program.
 - Share these notes!